 The tweet came after he signed into law the new sanctions which target Russia, Iran and North Korea.
 On Friday, the U-S House of Representatives and the Senate approved the legislation against the Kremlin for its alleged role in the 20-16 U-S presidential election and over Crimea’s reunification with Russia – a move Russia says is tantamount to a full-scale trade war.

-Posted by Jim W. Dean, Managing Editor on August 6, 2017, With 876 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on August 6, 2017, With 887 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.